Bluebird (Marvel Comics): Fictional character biography

 Sally Avril was a fellow student of Peter Parker's at Midtown High who turned him down for a date, preferring Flash Thompson.

-Thirty years later, writing for Untold Tales of Spider-Man, Kurt Busiek resurrected the one-note brunette from obscurity and gave her a background.
+Thirty years later, writing for Untold Tales of Spider-Man, Busiek resurrected the one-note brunette from obscurity and gave her a background.
 She was an ambitious, thrill-loving girl who took blue ribbons in gymnastics.
 With fellow popular kid Jason Ionello, she attempted to cash in on a Daily Bugle contest offering a thousand dollars to a reader who brought in pictures of Spider-Man.
-Although their mission was a bust, Sally loved the thrill and became very smitten with the web-slinger when he touched her cheek just before leaving her and Jason with a warning to give it up.
+Although their mission was a bust, Sally loved the thrill and became smitten with the web-slinger when he touched her cheek just before leaving her and Jason with a warning to give it up.

 Sally and Jason tailed Spidey again, who was (unwillingly) working for Electro.
-The flash from Sally's camera roused Spidey from his hypnotic state, and a well-placed kick by the athletic young Sally took Electro by surprise long enough for Spidey to readjust his mask — which Electro had been preparing to remove — and defeat him.
+The flash from Sally's camera roused Spidey from his hypnotic state, and a well-placed kick by Sally took Electro by surprise long enough for Spidey to readjust his mask — which Electro had been preparing to remove — and defeat him.
 Spider-Man posed for a shot with an ecstatic Sally and Jason that the Bugle ran.

 Suffused with glee, Sally tried to get a permanent gig on the Bugle, but was told the photographer's job was filled — by Peter Parker.
 Peter admitted this but asked her not to tell their fellow Midtowners.
 Sally donned an eccentric blue-and-white costume and decided, with her aerobic skills, to become a superheroine.
 She asked Peter to take some Bugle pics of her doing some stunts, but Peter refused.
 Angered, she threatened to blackmail him by revealing that he took Spider-Man pictures, but he undercut her by telling them himself.

 Bluebird's zeal but lack of experience caused trouble for Spider-Man during fights with Scarlet Beetle and Electro.
 Her "ether egg" weapons would detonate prematurely or have little effect, once even allowing the villain to escape.
-Considering her more trouble than she was worth, Spider-Man allowed the Black Knight's men to hurt her quite badly in order to dissuade her from interfering in his fights again, although he later felt remorseful.
+Considering her more trouble than she was worth, Spider-Man allowed the Black Knight's men to hurt her to dissuade her from interfering in his fights again, although he later felt remorseful.

 Bruised but undaunted, Sally and Jason headed to an area where Spider-Man was fighting the Black Knight, with Sally's camera.
 She intended to capture some shots of the fight.
 However, Sally's zeal ended up costing her her life when she begged Jason to speed in his car, and the two ran a red light.
-Their car struck an oncoming bus, with Jason incurring mild head trauma, and Sally being killed.
-Spider-Man felt horrible about this, blaming himself for her death.
+Their car struck an oncoming bus, with Jason sustaining mild head trauma and Sally being killed.

-During the Dead No More: The Clone Conspiracy storyline, Sally Avril is cloned by Ben Reilly posing as Jackal and is seen in New U Technologies' facility area called Haven.
+In Dead No More: The Clone Conspiracy, Sally Avril is resurrected by Ben Reilly posing as Jackal.